 So I ended up setting up my whole studio.
 And again, after five years, nothing happened before that.
 And I started to create jewelry.
-And that I would zone out, we were in a three storey house.
-And we but my main story was on the first second floor.
+And that I would zone out, we were in a three-story house.
+My main story was on the first and second floors.
 So David was just, you know, a few steps away in another room.
 And I was there.
 So I was still available for him.

 Donna Figurski 1:05:57

 But when I was creating, It’s almost like I had blinders on.
 I could think of nothing else.
 But what my creative work there.
-And that was really very rejuvenating.
-Then when we moved out here to Arizona, in 2013, and 14, that’s when I started to want to sell, get my book out.
+And that was very rejuvenating.
+Then when we moved out here to Arizona, in 2013, and 14, that’s when I started to want to sell and get my book out.
 It was done at that point.
 And I was on social media.
-I hadn’t known about it prior to that.
+I hadn’t known about it before that.